 options: GTID ON and binary logging enabled), will be chosen.

-More specifically, the section of the new master will follow
+More specifically, the selection of the new master will follow

 this order: first, sequentially check the list of servers